 Academic & Career Advising serves as the starting point for undergraduate students as they navigate their individual academic & career plans at Rivier.
 Academic & Career Advisors are assigned to students by major.
 The Academic & Career Advising Center, located on the second floor of the Learning Commons, is open from 8:30 a.m.-5 p.m.
-Monday-Friday and the office extension is 8227.
+Monday-Friday and the phone number is (603) 897-8227.

 Throughout the year, Advisors assist students with course registrations, add/drop requests and scheduling changes; guide students through academic/career transitions and, when appropriate, refer students to campus resources; address student and parent academic/career questions and concerns; coordinate the notification process for short or long term absences due to sudden illness and/or sickness; process change of major requests and notify appropriate faculty; discuss University policies and procedures regarding faculty and/or grading disputes when requested; verify Intent to Graduate requests, and assist instructors and faculty regarding excessive absences and missing coursework.
 Academic & Career Advisors work jointly with faculty, student life, the counseling center, and other campus offices to ensure that each student is given the best possible academic experience while at Rivier University.

 The Career Development Center offers resources in addition to Academic & Career Advising to assist students with their career planning efforts, including the pursuit of internships, jobs, and graduate school exploration.
-Resources such as RivierConnect assists students with building their resume, searching for internships and jobs, registering to attend workshops and programs as well as develop their e-portfolio.
+Resources such as Handshake assists students with building their resume, searching for internships and jobs, registering to attend workshops and programs.
+What Can I do with this Major? is a career exploration platform that students can access which outlines common career areas one can enter with a major, typical employers that hire in this field and strategies designed to maximize career opportunities.
 The Career Development Center website: www.rivier.edu/cdc is a comprehensive resource providing students and alumni the opportunity to access vital information related to academic and career success.
-An annual job fair (held in the spring) is sponsored by the New Hampshire College and University Council, of which Rivier University is a member.
+Annual job fairs are held on campus in the spring semester to support graduating students in the pursuit of full-time employment.
+These Career Fairs provide all students with employment opportunities through internships, part-time work and summer job opportunities.
 Students are encouraged to take advantage of this annual event and all career development services.